act-rules/act-rules.github.io/_rules/document-has-headings-for-each-section-of-content-047fe0.md

     - Image from a Ming Dynasty edition of the Romance of the Three Kingdoms, original kept in the library holdings of Peking University.
 ---

-**Note to reviewers:** I am not sure whether this rule maps to [2.4.10: Section Headings](https://www.w3.org/WAI/WCAG21/Understanding/section-headings.html).
-Because the SC says that "'Heading' is used in its general sense and includes titles and other ways to add a heading to different types of content."
-So I am not sure that not having element with a role of `heading` at the start of a section of content is enough to fail the SC.
-What is your opinion?

 ## Applicability

 This rule applies to any [HTML web page][].

 ## Expectations

-For each [section of content][] in the test target, the first node in the [flat tree][] which is inside this [section of content][] and has a non-empty [accessible name][]:
+The first node in the [flat tree][] which is inside the [main section of content][] of the test target and has a non-empty [accessible name][]:

 - has a [semantic role][] of `heading`; and
-- is [visible][]; and
 - is [included in the accessibility tree][].

 **Note** Neither this rule, nor technique [H69: Providing heading elements at the beginning of each section of content][tech h69], expects the heading to accurately describe its corresponding section.
 However, having non descriptive headings fails [Success Criterion 2.4.6: Headings and Labels](https://www.w3.org/TR/WCAG21/#headings-and-labels)

-**Note:** Neither this rule, nor technique [H69: Providing heading elements at the beginning of each section of content][tech h69], expects that headings are correctly nested without skipping level.
-It is nonetheless recommended to nest headings hierarchically without skipping levels.

 ## Assumptions

-This rule assumes that headings used to pass technique [H69: Providing heading elements at the beginning of each section of content][tech h69] have to be [visible][] and [included in the accessibility tree][] in order to be beneficial to all users whether they are using assistive technologies or not.
+- This rule assumes that headings used to pass technique [H69: Providing heading elements at the beginning of each section of content][tech h69] have to be [included in the accessibility tree][] in order to be beneficial to users of assistive technologies.
+- This rule assumes that headings used to pass technique [H69: Providing heading elements at the beginning of each section of content][tech h69] do not need to be [visible][].
+Sighted users often have other ways to locate the [main section of content][] (presentational cues, layout of the page, …) If there is no other ways to locate the [main section of content][], users without assistive technologies will still encounter accessibility issues.

 ## Accessibility Support

-Having headings is sufficient to pass [Success Criterion 2.4.1: Bypass blocks][sc241].
+- Having a heading for the [main section of content][] is sufficient to pass [Success Criterion 2.4.1: Bypass blocks][sc241].
 However, if headings are used for that goal, they will only benefit users who can actually navigate from heading to heading (such a functionality can be provided by browsers, browsers plugins, screen readers or other assistive technologies).
 Users without any possibility for heading navigation will be left without way of bypassing blocks of repeated content and will still experience accessibility issues.
 Therefore, it is recommended to provide other ways of bypassing blocks.

 **Note to reviewers**: In its current state, the definition of [section of content][] would include, e.g. an advertising sidebar as a specific section of content.
 However, it is not clear that the lack of heading on it would be a breach of H69 or SC 2.4.1… Idea?